 - A modern line of well-maintained equipment allows for timely field operations such as planting, spraying, and harvesting.
 This ultimately improves yields and increases our profitability.

-- The soil fertility and acidity information is gained from routine soil testing on 2.5 acre grids.
-Using this information, we can apply lime and fertilizer using global positioning system (GPS) -guided variable rate technology (VRT) to apply inputs only in the amounts and locations where they are needed.
+- The soil fertility and acidity information is gained from routine soil testing.
+Using this information, we can apply lime and fertilizer using global positioning system (GPS) -guided variable rate application (VRA) technology to apply inputs only in the amounts and locations where they are needed.
 This reduces input costs and minimizes impact on the environment.